FarisZR/FarisZR.com/content/post/go-paperless-with-ai-and-Nextcloud/index.en.md

 Having a scanner is the first step of going paperless, however with time you realize that keeping stuff in order and finding documents quickly becomes a challenge, even when using full text search in the cloud.

-Thats why Document management Systems like Paperless-ngx exist. and in this post i'm going to setup paperless-ngx with Nextcloud Integration, automated AI tagging and more accurate LLM-powered OCR.
+Thats why document management Systems like Paperless-ngx exist.
+And in this post I'm going to setup paperless-ngx with Nextcloud Integration, automated AI tagging and more accurate LLM-powered OCR.

 ## Docker-compose